Hydrogen Oxygen Therapy: What It Is, How It Works, and What the Research Shows

 COPD Preclinical Reduced airway inflammation in animal models

-• Flow rate: 300 mL/min (entry-level) to 3,000 mL/min (clinical-grade)
+• Flow rate: 300 mL/min entry level to 3,000 mL/min clinical grade

 • Hydrogen purity: 99.99% or higher from the electrolysis cell

-• Safety features: Automatic shutoff, water level sensors, overheat protection
+• Safety features: automatic shutoff, water-level sensors, overheat protection

-• Water reservoir capacity: Determines continuous run time
+• Reservoir capacity: determines continuous run time

 Home devices typically cost $2,000 to $6,000 depending on flow rate and build quality.
-Clinical-grade units with higher flow rates can cost $8,000 to $15,000.
-Sessions at clinics run $50 to $150 per session, with typical recommendations of 30 to 60 minutes daily.
+Clinical-grade units with higher flow rates run $8,000 to $15,000.
+Clinic sessions cost $50 to $150, usually 30 to 60 minutes.

 1. Ohsawa I, Ishikawa M, Takahashi K, et al. Hydrogen acts as a therapeutic antioxidant by selectively reducing cytotoxic oxygen radicals.
 Nat Med.
 2007;13(6):688-694. doi:10.1038/nm1577

-2. Guan WJ, Wei CH, Chen AL, et al. Hydrogen/oxygen mixed gas inhalation improves disease severity and dyspnea in patients with Coronavirus disease 2019 in a recent multicenter, open-label clinical trial.
+2. Guan WJ, Wei CH, Chen AL, et al. Hydrogen/oxygen mixed gas inhalation improves disease severity and dyspnea in patients with coronavirus disease 2019 in a recent multicenter, open-label clinical trial.
 J Thorac Dis.
 2020;12(6):3448-3452. doi:10.21037/jtd-2020-057

-3. Ge L, Yang M, Yang NN, et al. Molecular hydrogen: a preventive and therapeutic medical gas for various diseases.
+3. Ge L, Yang M, Yang NN, Yin XX, Song WG.
+Molecular hydrogen: a preventive and therapeutic medical gas for various diseases.
 Oncotarget.
 2017;8(60):102653-102673. doi:10.18632/oncotarget.21130

 Medical Disclaimer